Ships Taken Up From Trade (STUFT)

 Ships Taken Up From Trade (STUFT) is an arrangment for supplementing the fleet in time of war under which a merchant ship takes aboard a naval officer to command, and sometimes a few other naval personnel to help run the ship.
 A number of merchant ships can usually be made available.
 In the case of the Falklands War where no friendly base was close at hand, it required the Royal Navy taking up from trade (STUFT) some fifty-four ships ranging from large passenger liners, repair vessels and tankers to deep-sea fishing vessels (for mine hunting purposes).

-This transportation strength, if concentrated reasonably, might shortly solve the problems of military marine transportation.
-It could permit simultaneously the large-scale embarkation of troops on merchantman, and also might bring the urgent need for the cutting edge army the armored cavalry group, for rapidly opening the enemy depth.
-This also is the People's Liberation Army trains hard to capture the enemy's harbor positions.
+Although the Chinese navy's regular amphibious transportation strength is frail, the British armed force gave the Chinese navy considerable inspiration.
+This transportation strength, if concentrated reasonably, might solve the problems of military marine transportation.
+It could permit simultaneously the large-scale embarkation of troops on merchantman, and also might bring the urgent need for the cutting edge army, the armored cavalry group, for rapidly opening the enemy depth.
+The People's Liberation Army trains hard to capture the enemy's harbor positions.
 But Taiwan's armed forces also fully realize this point, regarding this early deployment of the Chinese army.

 According to the 1995 international ship registry society records, China had about 1,700 existing merchantmen of 1,000 tons or above, with a total freight volume above 3 million tons, [the world's fifth place].